AKMN7/AKMN7/README.md

 ---

-I’m a Software Engineer specializing in building complete solutions—from backend services and infrastructure to frontend applications and interactive experiences.
-I focus on creating reliable, scalable, and well-designed systems, combining technical precision with a practical approach to problem-solving.
+I’m a Software Engineer focused on building end-to-end software solutions—from backend services and cloud infrastructure to frontend applications and interactive event technology.

+My work centers on developing scalable SaaS platforms, custom event solutions, and reliable production systems.
+I combine strong engineering practices with a practical, solution-oriented approach to deliver systems that are robust, efficient, and aligned with real operational needs.

 ---